-Justification: Health Services is needed to support our students with health and wellness issues and mental health related concerns.
-This will increase our retention and success rate of our students.
+Justification: A Student Health Services Center is needed to support our students with health and wellness issues and mental-health related concerns.
+This will increase our retention and the success rate of our students.

-Goal #6: Hire a Director of College Activities and/or a Student Development Specialist Objective: To hire personnel to support the engagement of our students to their co-curriculum activities and the connection to the academic experience.
+Goal #5: Hire a Director of College Activities and/or a Student Development Specialist Objective: To hire personnel to support the engagement of our students to their co-curriculum activities and the connection to the academic experience.